RobinSmits/KaggleBengaliAIHandwrittenGraphemeClassification/README.md

 - GENERATE_IMAGES   (whether or not the training images must be pre-generated..should be done initially)

 To run the inference on the models you can use the Jupyter Notebook 'keras-efficientnet-b3-training-inference.ipynb'.
 Note that you do need to modify some paths to the model weight files.

+## Competition Final Submission
+In the folder 'KaggleFinalSubmission' you can find the part of the code I used together with my Kaggle team to train the models used our final submission(s).
+In the final submissions we also used some SE-ResNeXt models in an ensemble.
+The same guidelines apply to this model as mentioned above.

+Just the EfficientNet B3 model however already gave the same score as the multi-model ensemble.
+The model scored 0.9739 on the Public Board and 0.9393 on the Private Board.

+With our submission we achieved a 47th place out of 2000+ participants.

+Use the final submission inference kernel and the provided model weights to try it out.
+To be able to train the model you need to first download the dataset as available for the [Kaggle competition](https://www.kaggle.com/c/bengaliai-cv19).